 The importance of this temple is that it used to be at the shore – all the area that you see now in front is a reclaimed area – pushing the temple inwards.

 I came out of the temple and started walking on the narrow road with tall skyscrapers in all possible colors towering on both sides of the street.
-On the right-hand side was a small building in white with the green door on a raised platform.
-It now belongs to Environment protection department.
-It used to be the Wan Chai Post Office.
-I saw the red post boxes of Hong Kong at Hong Kong Museum of History.
+On the right-hand side was a small building in white with a green door on a raised platform.
+It now belongs to the Environment protection department.
+It used to be a Post Office.
+I saw the red post boxes of Hong Kong at the Hong Kong Museum of History.
 They look beautiful.

 Pak Tai Temple

-The Pak Tai Temple in Wan Chai is a 150+-year-old temple with the main statue more than 400 years old.
+The Pak Tai Temple is a 150+-year-old temple with the main statue more than 400 years old.

 I reached this temple as it was closing down for the day, so just had a quick glance and could take pictures from outside only.
 However, I observed many locals visiting the temple and saying a quick prayer before moving on.